kentnf/VirusDetect/README.md

 This branch is the Python rewrite line for VirusDetect.

 Legacy Perl releases remain available on the `v1` branch and the historical tags (`v1.2` through `v1.8.1`).
-The old entrypoints such as `virus_detect.pl` and `bin/virus_identify.pl` are still present in this repository during the migration, but new development should target the Python package under `src/virusdetect`.
+The old Perl entrypoints have been removed from `main`; new development should target the Python package under `src/virusdetect`.

 ## Status